unlock-protocol/docs/docs/getting-started/getting-help.md

 description: >-
   A guide to how to get the help you need when you need it from the Unlock Protocol community.
+sidebar_position: 4
 ---

 # Getting Help

 ## Documentation

 Unlock Protocol’s documentation is organized into the following categories.

 - **[Getting Started:](https://docs.unlock-protocol.com/basics/)** An overview
   of web3 and Unlock Protocol core concepts (you are here).
 - **[Core Protocol:](https://docs.unlock-protocol.com/core-protocol/)** An
   overview of the two smart contracts that make up the protocol and a complete interface reference generated from the smart contracts themselves.
 - **[Tools:](https://docs.unlock-protocol.com/tools/)** All the information you
   need about the tooling provided by Unlock Labs for protocol implementation.
 - **[Tutorials:](https://docs.unlock-protocol.com/tutorials/)** In-depth articles
   on specific use cases and implementations.
 - **[Governance:](https://docs.unlock-protocol.com/governance/)** Everything you
   need to know about becoming a DAO member, [UDT](../governance/the-unlock-token/) governance tokens, and voting.

 We also have [Creator Guides](https://unlock-protocol.com/guides/) geared towards people using the convenience applications we've built, step-by-step tutorials on